richard-ui/interactive-milestone-project/README.md

 - Code for styling Form icons within input Fields was taken from [geeksforgeeks.org](https://www.geeksforgeeks.org/css-to-put-icon-inside-an-input-element-in-a-form/)

 - Code to colour Navbar toggler lines was taken from [geeksforgeeks.org](https://www.geeksforgeeks.org/how-to-change-hamburger-toggler-color-in-bootstrap/)

+- Code to check whether an input is empty [techiedelight.com](https://www.techiedelight.com/check-input-text-box-empty-javascript/#:~:text=To%20check%20if%20input%20text,undefined%20on%20an%20empty%20collection.)

 ## Media
 - The image on the homepage was owned by the developer